apache/activemq-artemis/docs/user-manual/en/using-server.md

 /var/lib/mybroker/bin/artemis stop
 ```

-Please note that Apache ActiveMQ Artemis requires a Java 7 or later runtime to
+Please note that Apache ActiveMQ Artemis requires a Java 8 or later.
-run.

 By default the `etc/bootstrap.xml` configuration is used.
 The configuration can
 be changed e.g. by running `./artemis run -- xml:path/to/bootstrap.xml` or